Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Far Case

-Equation~\ref{ePG4} indicates that path loss in the far case depends only on the physical area of the IS, and not at all on frequency.
-This is actually the expected result, as demonstrated in the next section.
+Equation~\ref{ePG4} indicates that path loss in the far case depends only on the physical area of the RIS, and not at all on frequency.
+This is actually the expected result, as is demonstrated in the next section.